mattkirke/mattkirke/README.md

 Hi there, my name is Matt Kirke.
 I have just completed the School of Code Bootcamp!

 - I am currently completing the #100DaysOfCoding challenge
+- I am also fixing errors on my Bar Closing List!
+- Ask me about my experience of School Of Code and my excitement for my tech career!
+- How to reach me: [Linkedin](www.linkedin.com/in/matthew-kirke843265)
 <!--